IOP & PHP (Intensive Outpatient / Partial Hospitalization)

 - When safety is a concern, these programs can be a supportive bridge with higher structure and monitoring.

 Educational only.
 Not medical advice.
-If you’re in immediate danger, call 911 or your local emergency number.
+If you are in danger, call 911 or your local emergency number.